AshwinKatkar/SAPCAPM-2023-AD003/exercises/3_Create an SAP Fiori Elements-Based UI/Readme.md

 ### Overview <a name="section1"></a>

-In this exercise, we will create UI from local CAP project for SAP Fiori Element.
+In this exercise, we will create UI from local CAP project using SAP Fiori Elements.

  ![Login Page](/exercises/3_Create%20an%20SAP%20Fiori%20Elements-Based%20UI/images/16.png)